MoralisWeb3/MoralisDocumentation/misc/rate-limit.md

 ### Speedy Node Requests

+{% hint style="info" %}
+The watch address functions return no value as they start a job.
+They are still asynchronous though!
+Once the promise returns the synced transactions, they should be in the XxxTransactions table for the corresponding chain.
+{% endhint %}

 | Method                                  | Cost         |
 | --------------------------------------- | ------------ |
 | All methods not on this list            | 1 request    |